bfiliks/extractVariants/README.md

 ![newplot(7)](https://github.com/bfiliks/extractVariants/assets/37164388/940199dc-5f7a-47be-b020-477b5eebf2c9)

 # Introduction to the project
-This is my capstone project on visualizing Dickinson textual variants If anyone is interested in working with the Emily Dickinson Archive as data, visit https://www.edickinson.org/
+This is my capstone project on visualizing Dickinson's textual variants If anyone is interested in working with the Emily Dickinson Archive as data, visit https://www.edickinson.org/

 # Extracting Variants in EDA: A Computational Approach